pytest-dev/execnet/doc/basics.rst

 .. method:: Gateway.reconfigure([py2str_as_py3str=True, py3str_as_py2str=False])

-    reconfigures the string-coercion behaviour of the gateway
+    Reconfigures the string-coercion behaviour of the gateway

 .. _`Channel`:
 .. _`channel-api`: